Why This Matters

 - Collective expression amplifies voice: this right recognizes that people are more powerful when they organize together

-- Content-neutral restrictions permitted: government can impose reasonable TPM limits but cannot target assemblies because of what protesters are saying
+- Content-neutral restrictions permitted: government can impose reasonable TPM limits but cannot target assemblies because of what protesters are saying.
+A city can require a parade permit for traffic safety, but it can't deny permits only to groups it disagrees with.

 Freedom to Petition the Government

-- Citizens can demand government response—this includes lobbying, filing lawsuits, writing to representatives, and formal complaints without fear of retaliation
+- Citizens can demand government response: this includes lobbying, filing lawsuits, writing to representatives, and filing formal complaints without fear of retaliation

 - Broader than it sounds: covers not just formal petitions but any attempt to influence government policy or seek redress of grievances

-- Essential for accountability journalism: sources who complain to government agencies are exercising this right, which connects to whistleblower protections
+- Connects to accountability journalism: sources who file complaints with government agencies are exercising this right, which ties into whistleblower protections that help journalists uncover wrongdoing

 Freedom of Religion

-- Two clauses work together—the Establishment Clause prevents government from promoting religion; the Free Exercise Clause protects individual religious practice
+- Two clauses work together: the Establishment Clause prevents government from promoting or endorsing religion; the Free Exercise Clause protects individual religious practice

 - Relevant to journalism when covering religious institutions, faith-based policy debates, or conflicts between religious liberty and other rights